 Flowers are yellow with green stigmas.
 Fruit is egg shaped, barrel shaped, or even subglobose.
 Fruit is umbilicate, reddish purple, and perhaps 5 cm by 6 cm.
 There is little or no suggestion of a narrowing at the base of fruits.
 Seeds are flattened, uniform in size, slightly angular, 3-4 mm in diameter, and they vary in size.
 Seeds have a conspicuous marginal callus about 0.5 mm with a narrowly rounded margin.

-O. orbiculata occurs in OK, TX, NM, AZ, NV, and northern Mexico.
-It may occur in the mountains of southeastern CA. The authors have not observed it in UT.
+O. orbiculata occurs in Oklahoma, Texas, New Mexico, Arizona, the desert mountains of Nevada and California, and northern Mexico.
 See a table comparing O. engelmannii with O. orbiculata.
 Read the original description from 1837.
 O. orbiculata is diploid.